What you need to know

 Just tap MyLCN+ to save it to your account

 An important part of going to university is having a great time, meeting new friends and making the most of the wide variety of opportunities that being a student has to offer, but focusing solely on fun and not paying attention to the other things you need to be doing will result in missed opportunities.
-A healthy balance of work and letting your hair down during your first year will have long-term benefits that you will appreciate later on.
+A healthy balance of work and enjoying your social life during your first year will have long-term benefits that you will appreciate later on.

-Fortunately, many of the activities that an aspiring lawyer should be pursuing in her or his first year are highly social, interesting and worthwhile in themselves, so what you need do and what you want to do shouldn’t be mutually exclusive.
+Fortunately, many of the activities that an aspiring lawyer should be pursuing in their first year are highly social, interesting and worthwhile in themselves, so what you need do and what you want to do shouldn’t be mutually exclusive.
 Here is a brief run-down of what you need to know ahead of your first year at university.

 Preparation for life as a lawyer